 Location on Google Maps: Petit Palais

-How to get there: The closest metro station is ‘Champs-Élysées – Clemenceau’ where both metro line 1 and 13 stops.
-Alternatively, you can take bus nr.
+How to get there: The closest metro station is ‘Champs-Élysées – Clemenceau’ where both metro lines 1 and 13 stop.
+Alternatively, you can take the bus nr.
 72 or 93 and get off at ‘Grand Palais’ or just walk to Petit Palais from Pont Alexandre III.

 SHOP MY OUTFIT